This guide explains how to include filters in conditions of other contact filters.

 You can relate filters which select from the same table (scope).
-You can use the "Presence in filter(s)" condition to link "stores," "products," "receipts," and "abandoned carts" with filters of the same scope.
+You can use the "Presence in filter(s)" condition to link "stores," "products," "orders," and "abandoned carts" with filters of the same scope.

 Linking non-contacts filters

-The "sales behavior" conditions in contacts filters allow you to include filters from "Products", "Receipts", "Abandoned carts" and “Stores” scopes.
+The "sales behavior" conditions in contacts filters allow you to include filters from "Products", "Orders", "Abandoned carts" and “Stores” scopes.

 You can set each condition to match or exclude a specific filter or to match at least one of many filters.

 The other scopes will be displayed only if you have already created a filter of their type.